 GPF User Interface

-This guide will give a brief description of the available tools in GPF.
+This guide provides a brief overview of the GPF user interface and the available tools.

-To select a dataset, the user can click on the dataset dropdown menu (see fig. 1).
-Each dataset has its own selection of available tools, which are organized as tabs (see fig. 2).
-The availability of these tools is dependent on the configuration of the dataset.
+Each dataset has its own selection of available tools, which are organized as tabs.
+The availability of these tools depends on the configuration of the dataset.

 Dataset Description

-The Dataset Description tool provides an overview of the dataset.
-For example it can contain the reason for building the dataset, its size and scope, details of the technology used to generate the data, rules for access, relevant references and etc.
+The Dataset Description tool provides an overview of a dataset.
+It can contain information such as the reasons it was made, its size and scope, details of the technology used to generate its data, rules for access, relevant references and etc.

 The description is in Markdown format and can be edited directly from the browser.